 The meetup aspect of the event was fruitful for Caudill, too.
 She was offered — and accepted — a social media specialist position with Team Envy, a professional gaming company that owns the Dallas Fuel, a professional esports team that competes in the Overwatch League.

 “As a JSOM student, it’s great exposure!” she said.
 “It’s amazing to be able to meet so many people that impact such a booming new industry.
-It was a great representation for our school as well.
+It was a great representation of our school as well.
 It benefits immensely to be able to put your foot in the door and learn more about an industry I want to end up in.”

 The EmTech Summit was co-presented by the School of Arts, Technology, and Emerging Communication, UT Dallas Athletics, the Erik Jonsson School of Engineering and Computer Science and the Naveen Jindal School of Management, home to UT Dallas’ academic programs in innovation and entrepreneurship.